Estimated Reading Time: 7 minutes

 Maybe this is just for my ladies, but when your outfit coordinates with a monument, lake, or wall, the photo will pop even more.

-Tie dye with crystal clear pool water really brings out my eyes and credit score dontcha think? 😂
+Tie dye with mesmerizing blue water really brings out my eyes and credit score dontcha think? 😂

 4. ASK STRANGERS TO TAKE AT LEAST 3 POSES OF YOU